Skip to content

 Night Float

-Oncology
+Gynecologic Oncology

 The average day is 12 hours.
 Rounds are done on inpatients with the PGY-1 resident.
 One to two days a week are spent in the operating room.
 The resident scrubs on all major cases, with open, straight-stick laparoscopy and robotic cases.
-One to two days a week are spent in clinic with the PGY-1 residents and faculty.
+One to two days a week are spent in the outpatient clinic with the PGY-1 residents and faculty.
 The resident on this rotation also participates in twice-monthly multidisciplinary pathology case conference.

 Obstetrics